kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 ## Raw pointers

 Pointers to allocated memory behave identically to pointers in **C** and have the same bulit-in `[]`  and `*` operators.
-Raw pointer access is not bounds check, but slices to raw pointer are.
+Raw pointer access is not bounds check, but slices to raw pointer are bound checked.
 See the Slices section below.
 In D raw pointers must point to `null` or to valid memory.

 ## Static Arrays